 Every iPhone that came out post iOS 5 comes with iCloud and the ability to back up your data automatically.
 Backing up your iPhone using iCloud can be done both manually and automatically.

 Automatic backup can be turned on from within the iPhone itself.
 You can access this page by

-- Now click on “iCloud” and then tap on “iCloud Backup”.
+Step 3 Now click on iCloud and then tap on iCloud Backup.

-- Here you will have to tap the “toggle switch” next to iCloud Backup to turn it on.
+Step 4 Tap the toggle switch next to iCloud Backup to turn it on.

 Manually triggering your backups can also be done at times when you really want to be sure that your data for the day has been saved.
 You can try these steps.

 Step 1 Open the Settings App on your iPhone.

 Step 2 Tap on your Apple ID located at the top of the page.